Uncovering the Triplet Ground State of Triangular Graphene Nanoflakes Engineered with Atomic Precision on a Metal Surface: Abstract

 \section{Abstract}

 Graphene can develop large magnetic moments in custom crafted open-shell nanostructures such as triangulene, a triangular piece of graphene with zigzag edges.
 Current methods of engineering graphene nano-systems on surfaces succeeded in producing atomically precise open-shell structures, but demonstration of their net spin remains elusive to date.
 Here, we fabricate triangulene-like graphene systems and demonstrate that they possess a spin $S=1$ ground state.
-Scanning tunnelling spectroscopy identifies the fingerprint of an underscreened $S=1$ Kondo state on this flakes at low temperatures, signaling the dominant ferromagnetic interactions between two spins.
-Combined with simulations based on the mean-field Hubbard model, we show that this $S=1$ $\pi$-paramagnetism is robust, and can be manipulated to a weaker $S=1/2$ state by adding additional H-atoms to the radical sites, or by fabricating larger structures.
-The observation of a net magnetic moment in pure-carbon nanostructures opens promising perspectives for utilizing graphene in quantum spintronics applications.
+Scanning tunnelling spectroscopy identifies the fingerprint of an underscreened $S=1$ Kondo state on these flakes at low temperatures, signaling the dominant ferromagnetic interactions between two spins.
+Combined with simulations based on the meanfield Hubbard model, we show that this $S=1$ $\pi$-paramagnetism is robust, and can be manipulated to a $S=1/2$ state by adding additional H-atoms to the radical sites.
+Our results demonstrate that $\pi$-paramagnetism of high-spin graphene flakes can survive on surfaces, opening the door to study the quantum behaviour of interacting $\pi$-spins in graphene systems.

-In spite of their apparent simplicity, custom-crafted graphene nanoflakes (GNF) are predicted to exhibit complex magnetic phenomenology \cite{Yazyev2010} with promising possibilities as elementary active components of a new generation of nanoscale devices \cite{wang2009,Han2014,Bullard2015}.
+In spite of their apparent simplicity, custom-crafted graphene nanoflakes (GNF) are predicted to exhibit complex magnetic phenomenology \cite{Yazyev2010} with promising possibilities as active components of a new generation of nanoscale devices \cite{wang2009,Han2014,Bullard2015}.
 As predicted by Lieb's theorem for bipartite lattices \cite{Lieb1989}, certain shapes of graphene structures may accommodate a spin imbalance in the $\pi$ electron cloud, resulting in GNFs with a net magnetic moment.
-Graphene $\pi$-paramagnetism is more delocalized, mobile, and isotropic than conventional magnetism from $d$ or $f$ states \cite{Trauzettel2007}, and can be electrically addressable \cite{Li2019}.
+Graphene $\pi$-paramagnetism is more delocalized, mobile, and isotropic than conventional magnetism from $d$ or $f$ states \cite{Trauzettel2007}, and can be electrically addressable \cite{Li2019,Mishra2020}.
 Furthermore, the magnetic moments and their correlations in GNFs can be precisely engineered through their sizes, edge topology, or chemical doping \cite{Fernandez-Rossier2007,Wang2008,Kan2012,maria2019}.